Exponential mixing of geodesic flows for geometrically finite hyperbolic manifolds with cusps: Introduction

 \item In Section \ref{sec:geo}, we state the results of the coding (Proposition \ref{prop:coding}, Lemma \ref{lem:uni}, \ref{lem:l1}).
 We construct a hyperbolic skew product flow and state the result that it is exponential mixing (Theorem \ref{thm:skew}).
 We show that the geodesic flow on $\T^1(M)$ is a factor of this hyperbolic skew product flow (Proposition \ref{lem:loc}) and deduce the exponential mixing of the geodesic flow from Theorem \ref{thm:skew}.

 \item In Section \ref{sec:parmea}, we provide an explicit description of the action of an element $\gamma\in \Gamma$ on $\partial \mathbb{H}^{d+1}$ and the estimate on the norm of the derivative of $\gamma$ (Section \ref{sec:explicit}).
-We list the basics for the multi cusp case (Section \ref{sec:multi}).
+We list the basics for the multi-cusp case (Section \ref{sec:multi}).
 The doubling property and the friendliness of Patterson-Sullivan measure are proved in Section \ref{sec:double} and \ref{sec:friendliness}.